CSIprinceton/workshop-july-2022/hands-on-sessions/day-1/installation-and-dplib/README.md

 First, lets install anaconda or miniconda.
 Miniconda is a minimal installer and is therefore recommended.
-You can install miniconda by downloading the appropriate installer from this [website](https://docs.conda.io/en/latest/miniconda.html).
+You can obtain miniconda by downloading the appropriate file from this [website](https://docs.conda.io/en/latest/miniconda.html).
 Assuming that you are using a linux command line in a standard x86-64 architecture, you can run:
 ```
 chmod +x Miniconda3-py38_4.12.0-Linux-x86_64.sh